 • Walk down the path until you see Karlach and talk to her.

-Level 1 – BG3 Karlach Build Starting Stats
+Level 1 – BG3 Karlach Build Character Creation

 In this section, we will look at the ideal starting situation for the BG3 Karlach Build.
 If you start with Karlach as your Origin character, you can select the recommended attributes during the character creation.
 Otherwise, you will need to respec Karlach by speaking to Withers in your camp.
 To do this, you must first find Withers in the hidden room in the Dank Crypt.